 What forms of payment do you accept?
 If you accept checks, how do you verify that the checks will not bounce?
 We take cash and local checks.
 We also allow credit card transactions over $10, the client pays the small credit card fee.
 S&H can not verify that a check will not bounce, but will take proper action with the police if this does occur.

 Who pays for staffing?
 S&H Estate Sales & Service will provide ample staffing for how they see fit.
 If you require more than what S&H is willing to provide, that will come out of your net-to-Client receipts at a $40 per hour, per person rate.

 Is there security and who pays for it?
 Unfortunately, S&H realizes that some minor theft by customers is inevitable.
 We will, however, take reasonable steps to guard against theft, for example, having small, high-value items near the check-out station.
 We will supply an adequate number of employees to work the sale.
 If you request it, or if we deem it prudent for the sale, we will also hire one or more security officers from an outside source to provide security at the sale, the cost (TBD) of which will be deducted from the net-to-Client receipts.

 When and how are you paid?
 S&H takes their commission, or minimum, out of the total sales and the Client gets the rest (less expenses) by check within 15 business days.

 What happens to the items after the estate sale is over?
 The Client has a choice of two options that are laid out in the contract and will be discussed during a consultation.
-You can either hire S&H to do the clear out, or you can do it on your own.
+You can either hire S&H to do the clear out for a cost, or you can do it on your own.